obgr/eon-bot/docs/HOSTING.md

 There are two ways of starting the bot
 If you want to see the output if the app craches (or if unconfigured):

-- open a powershell window, browse to the directory of the binary.
+- open a powershell window, browse to the directory of the binary and start ```eon-bot.exe```.
 If .env is configured correctly, the bot should start up.

 If you already configured the .env file correctly (if you have not configured the bot correctly, the window will just close)